-We conducted our audit in accordance with International Standards on Auditing (UK and Ireland) as adopted by the UK Auditing Practices Board ("APB").
-The audit opinion on the accounts reflects the financial reporting framework adopted by the Authority, being the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 based on IFRS and other relevant legislation.
+We conducted our audit in accordance with the NAO Code of Audit Practice and the International Standards on Auditing (UK and Ireland) as adopted by the UK Auditing Practices Board ("APB").
+The audit opinion on the accounts reflects the financial reporting framework adopted by the Authority, being the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 based on IFRS and other relevant legislation.

-We conducted our work on the 2018/19 VFM conclusion in line with guidance issued by the National Audit Office in November 2017.
+We conducted our work on the 2019/20 VFM conclusion in line with guidance issued by the National Audit Office in April 2020.

-Audit of the Accounts
+4. Audit of the Accounts